 - If the dirt is particularly bad, first just apply the cleaning solution to the vinyl siding.
 Use a low system on the pressure washer to allow the chemicals to adhere to the surface, and leave for 10-20 minutes.

-- Then, wash the surface with a pressure washer at a normal setting.
+- Then, wash the surface with a pressure washer in a normal setting.

 However, make sure not to hold the pressure washer too close to the vinyl siding.
 This is because the highly pressurized water can do more harm than good when too close to the surface, which can dent the vinyl siding.

-You should use a long wand for the hard-to-reach sections if you’re not using a ladder, as well as a scrubbing brush afterward.
+You should use a long wand for the hard-to-reach sections if you’re not using a ladder, as well as a scrubbing brush afterwards.